Main Library (Erie, Pennsylvania): Interior

-On the interior of the building, the primary public space is the Main Hall, positioned directly in the center, and designed so that each major room is directly connected.
-The Main Hall is open at the second floor level (which contains a balcony that connects all the public spaces on the second floor) and is capped with a square laylight above.
+On the interior of the building, the primary public space is the Main Hall, positioned directly in the center, and designed so that each central room is directly connected to the others.
+The Main Hall is open on the second floor level (which contains a balcony that connects all the public spaces on the second floor) and is capped with a square laylight above.
 On the west side, a large wooden stair with a landing provides the primary means of getting between floors.

 Flanking the Main Hall, in the northwest and northeast corners of the first floor (respectively) are the Fiction Room and Reference Room.
 These rooms are largely unaltered and contain plastered ceilings and walls, with decorative coffered areas in the ceilings to break up the mass and perceived size of the rooms.
-These rooms also contain original decorative wood bookshelves, set on wood bases, and capped with decorative wood cornice trim.
+These rooms also feature original decorative wood bookshelves, set on wooden bases and capped with decorative wood cornice trim.
 Directly to the south of the Reference Room is the Small Reference Room, which contains a mezzanine and built-in wood shelves on both levels.
 To the south of the Main Hall is the Nonfiction Room, which was modified in the 1920s and contains metal shelves and a combination metal shelving/mezzanine structure, with integrated partitions for offices.

 The primary room on the second floor is the Plavcan Gallery, located in the center of the north side, connecting with the upper part of the Main Hall.
-The Plavcan Gallery is a large room that contains a vaulted, coffered ceiling with laylights set in the coffers.
-On the south side of the second floor, two of the offices contain laylights in the ceilings.
-The basement contains the Children's Library spaces and numerous stack areas; most of the original finishes have been replaced with modern, sound-absorbing, light materials.
+The Plavcan Gallery is a spacious room featuring a vaulted, coffered ceiling with laylights set within the coffers.
+On the south side of the second floor, two of the offices contain laylights in the ceiling.
+The basement includes Children's Library spaces and numerous stack areas; most of the original finishes have been replaced with modern, sound-absorbing, light materials.